CS8803: Security, Privacy, & Democracy

 Below are a few example ideas for projects related to the topics covered in class:

-- Working with an elections official to solve a real-world development problem they’re having
+• Working with an elections official to solve a real-world development problem

 Examples of Past Projects:

-All parts of the project, excluding the group selection, submitted in PDF format using the class latex template.
+All parts of the project, excluding the group selection, must be submitted in PDF format using the class latex template.

 Important Project Due Dates and Timeline

-I really encourage students to start thinking about project ideas early, ideally in the first week.
-I am more than happy to chat about half-baked ideas, please reach out via Canvas or email to schedule a time.
+Students should start thinking about project ideas early, ideally in the first week.
+I am more than happy to chat about half-baked ideas, please reach out via Piazza or email to schedule a time.

 There are a series of required intermediate assignments for the project.
 See the Schedule and/or Canvas for the exact timeline.

-The goal of breaking up these sections is to provide early and frequent feedback for the students on their progress in the course.
+The goal of breaking up these sections is to provide early and frequent feedback on the project’s progress.

 1. Group Selection